SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Sharing_a_dashboard.md

    > [!NOTE]
    >
-   > - Make sure you have the necessary user permissions for this:
+   > - Make sure you have the appropriate [Live sharing user permissions](xref:DataMiner_user_permissions#general--live-sharing).
-   >
-   >   - Prior to DataMiner 10.2.0 \[CU2\]/10.2.5, to edit the dashboard, you need the user permission [Modules > Reports & Dashboards > Dashboards > Edit](xref:DataMiner_user_permissions#modules--reports--dashboards--dashboards--edit).
+   > - Prior to DataMiner 10.2.0 [CU2]/10.2.5, to edit the dashboard, you need the user permission [Modules > Reports & Dashboards > Dashboards > Edit](xref:DataMiner_user_permissions#modules--reports--dashboards--dashboards--edit).
-   >   - In DataMiner 10.1.2, you need the user permission *Other* > *CCALinkAccount*.
-   >   - In DataMiner 10.1.3, you need the user permission [Modules > System configuration > Cloud sharing/gateway > Account linking](xref:DataMiner_user_permissions#modules--system-configuration--cloud-sharinggateway--account-linking).
-   >   - From DataMiner 10.1.4 onwards, you need the appropriate [Live sharing user permissions](xref:DataMiner_user_permissions#general--live-sharing).
-   > - If access to a dashboard is limited to some users only, it will not be possible to share this dashboard.
+   > - If access to a dashboard is limited to some users only, it will not be possible to share the dashboard.

 1. If you are using DataMiner 10.2.0/10.2.2 or higher, in the pop-up window, select *Create cloud share*.
 Otherwise, skip this step.